apis-json/api-json/README.md

 # APIs.json

+**The human-readable TXT file is the source of truth for the specification.**

 ## What is APIs.json?
 It is a machine readable JSON specification, that anyone can use to define their API operations.
 APIs.json does not describe your APIs like [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) do, but it describes your surrounding API operations, with entries that can reference your OpenAPI, or any other format that you desire.